gear-foundation/vara-wiki/docs/examples/Gaming/tictactoe.md

 ## Source code

-The source code of this example of Tic-Tac-Toe Game program and the example of an implementation of its testing is available on [gear-foundation/dapp/contracts/tic-tac-toe/sails](https://github.com/gear-foundation/dapps/tree/master/contracts/tic-tac-toe/sails).
+The source code of this example of Tic-Tac-Toe Game program and the example of an implementation of its testing is available on [gear-foundation/dapp/contracts/tic-tac-toe](https://github.com/gear-foundation/dapps/tree/master/contracts/tic-tac-toe).

+See also an example of the smart contract testing implementation based on `gtest`: [gear-foundation/dapps/vara-man/tests](https://github.com/gear-foundation/dapps/tree/master/contracts/tic-tac-toe/app/tests).

+For more details about testing programs written on Gear, refer to the [Program Testing](/docs/build/testing) article.